Fun activities to enjoy at home this Easter weekend

 You don’t need a flower press to preserve flowers.
 A couple of heavy books will do the trick!
 Lay the flowers between two sheets of absorbent paper - coffee filters and newspaper both work well - and then insert between the pages of the book and lay some more on top.

 If you don’t have access to an outdoor space, why not join the Self Isolating Bird Club?
 This new Facebook group was set up by Springwatch presenter Chris Packham to boost birdwatching during the lock down.
-Members have set up mini cameras in nest boxes and on bird feeders to capture the busy spring season.
+Members have set up mini cameras in nest boxes (see our favourite bird box cameras) and on bird feeders to capture the busy spring season.
 There is a daily morning live feed, which attracts more than 500,000 viewers.

 Whether you’ve got several acres, or a window box, now is a good time to sow some seeds .
 Salad seeds grow very easily and likes a shady spot, or you can get more ambitious, with tomatoes and courgettes - both will also grow well indoors in a sunny spot with plenty of ventilation.